 - Gripping music theatre about a complex social phenomenon of witchcraft allegations among children

-- Congolese cast and Congolese production crew works with an artistic team of Dutch and Congolese artists, Dutch director, production manager, designer and composer work together with Congolese musicians and theatre makers.
+- Congolese cast and Congolese production crew working with an artistic team of Dutch and Congolese artists, Dutch director, production manager, designer and composer work together with Congolese musicians and theatre-makers.

 - 101 performances in all 24 districts of the city of Kinshasa, at 52 different locations before an estimated total of 100,000 spectators.

-The results are good reason for us to be proud of this project.
-In a country that is complicated at all levels like Congo Kinshasa, organizing a tour of 101 performances in the capital – at public places with all the permits needed for that, and in a country where the holders of power take a very reserved stance against any form of collective education – most definitely an achievement.
+The results are a good reason for us to be proud of this project.
+In a country that is complicated at all levels like Congo, organizing a tour of 101 performances in the capital – at public places with all the permits needed for that, and in a country where the holders of power take a very reserved stance against any form of collective education – is most definitely an achievement.
 The results showed that the goals of the project were more than achieved.
-Quantity of course is not the same as quality.
-We want to use this report not to wallow in our success, but to shed critical light on a number of issues and to cast a glance into the future.
-At the same time, we find it important to devote attention to the collaboration with the Congolese organizations and the working field of Kinshasa.
-With agile and tactical maneuvering, we realized the very ambitious results and we (almost) stayed within the budget – without any money being stolen – apart from that not a single chair or mobile phone was stolen during the entire tour, there were no dangerous or potentially explosive situations arising and we were able to keep the entire crew together.
+We find it important to devote attention to the collaboration with the Congolese organizations and the working field of Kinshasa.
+With agile and tactical manoeuvring, we realized the very ambitious results and we (almost) stayed within the budget – without any money being stolen – apart from that not a single chair or mobile phone was stolen during the entire tour, there were no dangerous or potentially explosive situations arising and we were able to keep the entire crew together.
 All this while we were playing at places regarded as unsafe, where the security measures taken by the state are clearly left wanting and where large groups of potentially disruptive youths and gangs operate.
-Not to forget the factor of luck, more about that later.

 Between December 2009 and July 2010, the partners K-Mu Théâtre, Oser La Vie (both from DRC), Theatre Embassy and Compagnie Dakar (both from the Netherlands) have been presenting 101 performances of the musical comedy ‘Basal’Ya Bazoba’ on 52 different sites in all the 24 districts of capital Kinshasa.
 In total – over 100.000 people have attended one of the performances in public places and schools.

-In the end of 2010, ‘Basal’ya Bazoba’ was awarded the First Runner Up-prize from the Freedom to Create Prize in Cairo, Egypt, with a prize
+At the end of 2010, ‘Basal’ya Bazoba’ was awarded the First Runner Up-prize from the Freedom to Create Prize in Cairo, Egypt.

 Prix Freedom to Create